icuter/jsql/README.md

 **VALUE**: "Canton", "China"

 ### and/or
-Sometimes we need to resolve multi conditions combination, so that `and(Condition... conditions)` and `or(Condition... conditions)` come out, as following example you can find out their usage.
+Sometimes we need to resolve multi conditions combination, then `and(Condition... conditions)` and `or(Condition... conditions)` could be used, as following example you can find out their usage.
 ```java
 Builder builder = new SelectBuilder() {{
     select("name", "age")